 Let’s start with the cultural observation that Mexicans approach fixing things differently in general.

 They often (not always) take a band-aid approach to the mechanical that supposedly springs from fatalism that is part of the Mexican nature*.
 Tomorrow may never come, but we can make it work for today.

 Even at home, turning your computer over to a stranger is scary.
 Knowing this cultural difference makes it downright terrifying in Mexico.

 In some ridiculous twist of logic, some expats will not have anything serviced, cars, teeth or computers, by someone who doesn’t speak English.
 Knowing this, expats who "like to tinker" put up computer repair shingles.

-Stick with the Mexicans.
+My advice: Stick with the Mexicans.
 They not only taught themselves how to repair computers, they learned how to do it with tools printed largely in English.